-- Do You File Jointly if Your Spouse Did Not Have Reportable Income?
+Can You File Married Jointly if Your Wife Does Not Work?

 You and your wife can file a joint federal income tax return even if she doesn’t work.
-While each couple’s tax situation is different, generally, you can claim more deductions and credits by filing a joint return.
+Although each couple’s tax situation is different, you can generally claim more deductions and credits by filing a joint return.
 In most cases, your tax liability will be lower.
 Although your wife must file a tax return if she has unearned income that exceeds the limit the IRS allows, filing a joint rather than separate return can be advantageous to you both.

-Even if your wife doesn’t work, she may still have taxable income.
+Even if your wife doesn’t work, she might still have taxable income.
 The gross income you calculate to arrive at the taxable income you report on your tax return includes both earned and unearned income.
 Earned income is the salary, wages, commissions and tips that a taxpayer earns.
 It also includes bonuses, sick pay and unemployment benefits.
 Any unearned income you or your wife receives is also added to your gross income.
 Unearned income includes business income, interest you earn on savings, income from investments, alimony payments, rents, royalties, distributions from retirement accounts and profits from assets you sell.

-Both you and your spouse must agree to file a joint return: One spouse can't file as married filing jointly and the other as married filing separately.
-Since you and your spouse must sign a joint return, you are both responsible for any tax liability or penalties you owe.
+Both you and your spouse must agree to file a joint return.
+One spouse can't file as married filing jointly and the other as married filing separately.
+Because you and your spouse must sign a joint return, you are both responsible for any tax liability or penalties you owe.
 On the other hand, if your wife had income tax withheld from her unearned income or she qualifies for certain credits, it can get you a tax refund.